ArdiaD/PeerPerformance/paper/paper.md

 # Summary

-`PeerPerformance` is an R package (@R) for the peer--performance evaluation with luck--correction.
-In particular, it implements the peer performance ratios of @ArdiaBoudt2016 which measure the percentage of peers a focal fund outperforms and underperforms, after correction for luck.
+`PeerPerformance` is an R package (@R) for the peer--performance evaluation of financial investments with luck--correction.
+In particular, it implements the peer performance ratios of @ArdiaBoudt2016 which measure the percentage of peers a focal (hedge) fund outperforms and underperforms, after correction for luck.
+It is useful for fund or portfolio managers to benchmark their investments or screen a universe of new funds.
+In addition, it implements the testing framework for the Sharpe and modified Sharpe ratios, described in @LedoitWolf2008 and @ArdiaBoudt2015.
 The latest version of the package is available at 'https://github.com/ArdiaD/PeerPerformance'.

 # References